librallu/cohorte-herald/python/tuto_fire.rst

 It also takes a subject (here *herald/test/hello/* because it is the subjects our server listens) It finally takes a third argument that is the content of the message.

-As we can see, when the server receives correctly our message.
+As we can see, the server receives correctly our message.

 Conclusions